-YCST brings together a family of schools that share common values, interests and purpose.
-Outward looking, the Trust is built on the strength gained from every member school being a valued and significant part of the organisation.
-Including both Church of England and community schools, the Trust places its pupils at the heart of all it does.
+Based in and around Harrogate and Craven, Yorkshire Causeway Schools Trust is outward looking and built on the strength gained from every school in the Trust being a valued and significant part of the organisation.
+Yorkshire Causeway is a growing trust which includes both Church of England and community schools.